mrkjse/airflow2/README.md

 ![DAG 2](images/monthly_enrichment_2.png)

-First, it will do some data and metadata integrity checks, like comparing the parameters, analysing source data shape, etc. before proceeding with the rest of the task.
+First, it will do some data and metadata integrity checks, like comparing the parameters, analysing source data shape, schema, etc. before proceeding with the rest of the task.
 The transactions are assumed to be flat files stored in an on-prem server.

 Since the data is huge, we partition the data into several chunks (using UNIX `split` command) before uploading it into the Google Cloud Storage.
 Airflow allows you to dynamically implement tasks, so the `upload_to_gcs_*` task is actually dependent on the number of chunks that the `partition_files` task produces.